Kritank07/Demo-Project/project/README.md

 # New Project
-This will contain my Delta Project
+This will contain my Delta learnings